angular-esx/ngx-bootstrap/README.md

 2. You need to implement onConstructing in your class(See above example). ngxBootstrap.inherit only work correctly if onConstructing is implemented

-3. When you inherit a class, you must implement getBaseInstance to return base class.
-If not, when other classes inherit your class, they can't override your class
-EX:
+3. If you want to override something, make sure that you use ngxBootstrap.getRootInstance to get root instance or use ngxBootstrap.getBaseInstance to get specific base instance
+Ex:
 function ngxLabelPillPrimary() {
 	var _ngxLabelPill = new ngxLabelPill();
 	ngxBootstrap.getRootInstance(_ngxLabelPill).getClassName = function () {
 		return 'label label-pill label-primary';
 	};

-	this.getBaseInstance = function () {
-		return _ngxLabelPill;
-	};

 	ngxBootstrap.inherit(this, _ngxLabelPill, true);
 };

-4. If you want to override base class, make sure that you use ngxBootstrap.getRootInstance to get base class(See above example)

-5. Use ngxBootstrap.inherit for inheritance.
+4. Use ngxBootstrap.inherit for inheritance.
 Don't try to code inheritance yourself lol